+IDAHO

+Statute(s) and IDAHO CODE ANN. §§ 37-3401 to -3406 (West 2022)

+regulation(s)

+Does state allow SSPs by Yes.

+statute/regulation?

+Do any municipalities or Unknown.

+counties within state allow

+or ban SSPs by ordinance

+or regulation?

-IDAHO Statute(s) and regulation(s) IDAHO CODE ANN. §§ 37-3401 to -3406 (West 2021) Does state allow SSPs by statute/regulation?
-Yes.
-Do any municipalities or counties within state allow or ban SSPs by ordinance or regulation?
-Unknown.
-Program components § 37-3402 - legislative intent is to prevent the transmission of disease and to reduce morbidity and mortality among individuals who inject drugs. § 37-3403 - definitions. § 37-3404 - an entity may operate an SSP in this state if such entity complies with the provisions of this section and with rules promulgated by the department.
+Program components § 37-3402 - legislative intent is to prevent the transmission of disease and to reduce morbidity and mortality among individuals who inject drugs. § 37-3403 - definitions, including definition of "entity," which

+means the department, a government entity, or a private organization, whether for profit or nonprofit. § 37-3404 - notwithstanding any other law to the contrary, an entity may operate an SSP in this state if such entity complies with the provisions of this section and with rules promulgated by the department.
 The entity may procure supplies to operate an SSP and may supply an SSP with materials necessary to operate the program if such entity complies with rules promulgated by the department.

 An entity operating an SSP must: (1) facilitate the exchange of used syringes or needles for new syringes or needles in sealed sterile packing; and (2) ensure that the recipient of a new syringe or needle is provided with verbal and written instruction on: (a) methods for preventing the transmission of bloodborne diseases, including hepatitis C and HIV; and (b) options for obtaining: (i) services for the treatment of a substance use disorder; (ii) testing for a bloodborne disease; and (iii) an opioid antagonist.

 An entity operating an SSP must annually report to the department on the following information about the program: the number of individuals who have exchanged syringes or needles, the number of used syringes or needles exchanged for new syringes or needles, and the number of new syringes or needles provided in exchange for used syringes or needles.

 IDAHO

-Program components § 37-3405 - no later than July 1, 2020 and every two years

-(continued) thereafter, the department shall report to the senate and house of representatives health and welfare committees on: (1) the activities and outcomes of SSPs operating in the state; (2) the potential for additional reductions in the number of syringes and needles contaminated with bloodborne disease if the programs receive additional funding; (3) the potential for reductions in state or local government spending if the programs receive additional funding; (4) whether the programs promote illicit use of drugs; and (5) whether the programs, in the opinion of the director, should be continued, continued with modifications, or terminated.
+Program components (continued) § 37-3405 - no later than July 1, 2020 and every two years thereafter, the department shall report to the senate and house of representatives health and welfare committees on: (1) the activities and outcomes of SSPs operating in the state, including (a) the number of individuals who have exchanged syringes or needles; (b) the number of used syringes or needles exchanged; (c) the number of new syringes or needles provided in exchange for used syringes or needles; (d) the estimated impact, if any, that the programs have had on bloodborne infection rates; and (e) the estimated impact, if any, of the programs on the number of individuals receiving treatment for SUD; (2) the potential for additional reductions in the number of syringes and needles contaminated with bloodborne disease if the programs receive additional funding; (3) the potential for reductions in state or local government spending if the programs receive additional funding; (4) whether the programs promote illicit use of drugs; and (5) whether the programs, in the opinion of the director, should be continued, continued with modifications, or terminated.

 Miscellaneous provisions N/A

-Recently proposed None.
+Recently proposed legislation None.

-legislation